yansen-xu/yansen-xu.github.io/_pages/about.md

 # 🔥 News
-- *2025.01*: 🎉🎉 Our paper "Advancing Problem-Based Learning with Clinical Reasoning for Improved Differential Diagnosis in Medical Education" is conditional accepted by CHI 2025.
+- *2025.01*: 🎉🎉 Our paper "Advancing Problem-Based Learning with Clinical Reasoning for Improved Differential Diagnosis in Medical Education" is accepted by CHI 2025.

 # 📝 Publications